gustafla/substitution/README.md

 codecov.io.

 The test suite consists of unit tests for library functions ([lib.rs](src/lib.rs)).
-Every function has at least one corresponding unit test.
+Every function should have at least one corresponding unit test.
 The encyption and decryption functions are tested with short sentences, longer texts and also really long (100000 characters) randomly generated texts.
-The encryption function has tests for output length and frequency profile, and the decryption function currently only has a test for output length.
+The encryption function has tests for output length and frequency profile, and the decryption function currently only has a few tests for short inputs and small dictionaries.

 ## Linting and style